MoOx/pjax/README.md

 </html>
 ```

-We want Pjax to grab the url `/blah` then replace `.my-Content` with whatever it gets back.
+We want Pjax to intercept the URL `/blah`, and replace `.my-Content` with the results of the request.
 Oh and the `<nav>` (that contains a status marker somewhere) can be updated too (or stay the same, as you wish).
 And also the `<aside>` please.
 So we want to update `[".my-Header", ".my-Content", ".my-Sidebar"]`, **without reloading styles nor scripts**.